Knewton/Zoidberg/EXAMPLE.md

     WRB      	JJ       	NNS      	VBD      	NNP      	VB       	IN       	DT       	NN       	.

 ## Problem inference
     I think this problem is about Charlie and Mac bottles and asks a single question.

 ## Parsed problem
     Charlie    	gave       	4          	bottles    	to         	Mac        	.
     context    	operator   	constant   	unit       	conjunction	context    	punctuation

     Charlie    	has        	8          	bottles    	left       	.
     context    	operator   	constant   	unit       	subordinate	punctuation

-    How many            	bottles             	did                 	Charlie             	have                	in                  	the                 	beginning           	?                   	left
+    How many   	bottles    	did        	Charlie    	have       	in         	the        	beginning  	?
-    asking              	unit                	q_start             	context             	q_stop              	conjunction         	noise               	subordinate         	punctuation         	subordinate_inferred
+    asking     	unit       	q_start    	context    	q_stop     	conjunction	noise      	subordinate	punctuation

 ## Question 1

 ### Question text
     How many bottles did Charlie have in the beginning?

 ### Answer interpretation
-The answer is the unknown value of bottles owned by Charlie at the beginning of the problem at the end of the problem.
+    The answer is the unknown value of bottles owned by Charlie at the beginning of the problem.

 ## Data extraction

 ### Sentence 1
     bottles owned by Charlie - 4
     bottles owned by Mac + 4

 ### Sentence 2
-bottles owned by Charlie = 8
     bottles owned by Charlie == 8

+## Correct response
+    12 bottles

 ***

 # Zoidberg Solution

 ## The problem
     Meathead has 6 newspapers.
     Archie has 7 newspapers more than him.
     How many newspapers does Archie have?

 ## Digested problem
     Meathead  	has       	6         	newspapers	.
     NNP       	VBZ       	CD        	NNS       	.